3 days Rwenzori climbing safari

-The 3 Days Rwenzori trekking Safari trek takes you through the pristine rainforest along a steep ridge to sleep at Sine Hut 2,680m which overlooks a beautiful set of rapids tumbling down the valley.
+The 3 Days Rwenzori climbing Safari trek takes you through the pristine rainforest along a steep ridge to sleep at Sine Hut 2,680m which overlooks a beautiful set of rapids tumbling down the valley.
 The second day you climb up through the bamboo zone to Kalalama Camp, have a short rest before proceeding to climb higher before crossing through a thick forest covered in hanging mosses to a small Lobelia garden near Kyalavula Ridge & descend down a mossy ridge to Samalira Camp 3,170m Next morning descend down through the bamboo to a heavily forested ridge which is home to many primates, such as black and white colobus monkey and blue monkey and back to Kilembe

 The highlight of 3 days Rwenzori trek